 You should learn these types of 7th chords early on in your guitar learning journey since you’ll be encountering them quite frequently.

-Another 7th chord that is into use is the Minor 7 (b5) chord, also known as the half-diminished chord.
+Another 7th chord that is in use is the Minor 7 (b5) chord, also known as the half-diminished chord.

 It’s good to learn this chord (as well as how to use it in a musical context) if you’re an intermediate guitar player.